All things begin & end as stories

 'For a spellbinding hour, Corinne took us deep into the realm of story, rekindling our imaginations, stretching open our ears and touching our hearts.
 The tales she told were wild and tender, fierce and outlandish, and soulful without ever being sentimental.
 And they did what all good stories do -- return you to the world again, with all its big and strange marvels.'

-- Dr. Michael Milay, Lecturer in English and Environmental Humanities at the University of Bristol.
+- Dr. Michael Malay, Lecturer in English and Environmental Humanities at the University of Bristol.

 Background

-I’ve trained in storytelling, dramaturgy, voice work, & stand-up comedy performance with The International School of Storytelling, FEST, Jo Blake, Ben Haggarty, Bryony Greenhill, Emily LeQuesne & Angie Belcher.
+My performance practice is rooted in voice, movement, storytelling and stand-up training, including study with the International School of Storytelling, the Federation for European Storytelling, and teaching practioners Jo Blake, Ben Haggarty, Bryony Greenhill, Emily LeQuesne and Angie Belcher.

-I hold a first-class BA from Falmouth University, a CELTA teaching qualification from The University of Cambridge, and an MA with distinction from The University of Bristol in Comparative Literatures & Cultures.
+I hold a first-class BA from Falmouth University, a CELTA from the University of Cambridge, and an MA with distinction in Comparative Literatures & Cultures from the University of Bristol.

-I am a visiting lecturer in Comparative Oralities & Performance Storytelling for The University of Gloucestershire, Falmouth University & The University of Bristol.
+I lecture in Performance and Applied Storytelling at the University of Gloucestershire, Falmouth University and the University of Bristol.

 Workshops